cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-dallas.md

 1. Plug your device into power and connect to the Internet with Wi-Fi
 1. Open the Settings application
 1. Tap `General` -> `Software Update`
-1. Ensure that the version displayed is iOS 15.1
+1. Ensure that the version displayed is the iOS version you desire to update to
 1. Download and install the update

 ## Removing Dallas profiles

-1. Open the Settings application after updating to 15.1
+1. Open the Settings application after updating to version you desired to update to
 1. Go to `General` if not already there, then `Profiles and Device Management`
 1. Tap on both profiles, and tap `Remove Profile`
     - Enter your passcode if asked

 ::: tip

-After updating and removing Dallas profiles, you have two ways to move forward:
+After updating and removing Dallas profiles, if you went to iOS 15.1 you have two ways to move forward:
   - Erase All Content and Settings in the settings app, and restore a backup made prior to jailbreaking and prior to supervising
   - Stay supervised, and wait for a jailbreak to become available for iOS 15.1

+If you went to iOS 14.8.1, ignore this tip unless you are unable to jailbreak on 14.8.1.

 :::